Diet - chronic kidney disease

 Renal disease - diet; Kidney disease - diet

 Low-protein diets may be helpful before you start dialysis.
-Your doctor or dietitian may recommend a moderate-protein diet (1 gram of protein per kilogram of body weight per day).
+Your provider or dietitian may recommend a moderate-protein diet (1 gram of protein per kilogram of body weight per day).

 Once you start dialysis, you will need to eat more protein.
 A high-protein diet with fish, poultry, pork, or eggs at every meal may be recommended.
 This will help you replace muscles and other tissues that you lose.